sparkflows/sparkflows-docs/docs/user-guide/quick-start/5-execute-workflow.rst

 #.
 Specify the **execution parameters**, if any.
 #. **Execute** the workflow to view the result.

-This document explains the detailed steps required to execute a workflow in Fire Insights.
+This document explains the detailed steps required to execute a workflow in Sparkflows.

 Step 1 : Go to the Workflows Tab
 ============================